-Users who have already installed Windows 8 on netbook with screen resolution lower than 1024×768 probably have noticed that Windows throws “The screen resolution is too low for this app to run” error when you attempt to run an app.
+Users who have already installed Windows 8 on a netbook with a screen resolution lower than 1024×768 probably have noticed that Windows throws “The screen resolution is too low for this app to run” error when you attempt to run an app.
 Though there are third-party applications available to run legacy Windows applications in a fake resolution, one can’t use these applications with Metro-style apps.

 Users who have installed Windows 8 on a netbook would be glad to know that Metro-style apps can be run on your netbook with a small workaround.
 Paul has suggested a small workaround that will help all Windows 8 netbook users enjoy Metro apps without any issues.

 Step 1: Open Registry Editor.
 To do this, open Run dialog (use Windows + R keys), type regedit.exe in the box, and then press Enter key.
 Click Yes for the UAC (User Account Control) prompt.

 Step 2: Once the Registry Editor is launched, press Ctrl + F keys to open Find box.
 In the Find box, type display1_downscalingsupported in Find what box, check enable Match whole string only box and then click Find Next button.

 You may get only one or several results.